sandeep24599/Covid-Data-Exploration/README.md

 You can use the data and insights obtained from this project to create data visualizations, reports, or dashboards for better data understanding and presentation.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.

----

-Please replace the sections with relevant information about your project.
-You can provide additional details, explanations, or instructions as necessary.
-Once you've created this README file, you can commit it to your GitHub repository along with your SQL script(s) and data sources.